Call for Code: The Weather Company and you

 Each year, it seems the number of extreme weather and natural disasters that occur set a new record.
-The frequency of these events continue to increase each year.
+The frequency of these events continue to increase year after year.
 And the impact they have on people and the amount of damage they cause are escalating.

 Severe and devastating weather is not going away.
 It is only going to get worse, according to the National Climate Assessment.
-Last year, extreme weather events affected over 60 million people, according to the Centre for Research on the Epidemiology of Disasters.
+In 2018, extreme weather events affected over 60 million people, according to the Centre for Research on the Epidemiology of Disasters.

 Call for Code